Bebo-Maker/Orm/README.md

 ```

 #### Raw SQL
-You dont wanna use expressions or have a complex query?
+You dont wanna use expressions or execute a complex query?
 Just use query with a raw SQL statement.
 ```csharp
 var results = _db.Query<Person>("SELECT Name, Age, Address FROM PersonTable WHERE Id > 1");